bonitasoft/bonita-web/README.md

     Super dev mode: mvn -Pdev process-classes gwt:run-codeserver

-Visit the indicated URL and bookmark the Dev Mode On/Off links Then visit localhost:8080 and click on the Dev Mode On link click on the portal module link to re-generate the portal Javascript
+Visit the indicated URL and bookmark the Dev Mode On/Off links Then visit http://localhost:8080/bonita, login with install/install and click on the Dev Mode On link click on the portal module link to re-generate the portal Javascript

 ## Structure ##